Cities & UN Decade on Ecosystem Restoration

 UNEP, through its Generation Restoration project (2023-25), aims to implement a package of measures to address selected political, technical, financial challenges to promote restoration at scale, particularly in urban areas, as a contribution to the UN Decade on Ecosystem Restoration and the Global Biodiversity Framework.

-The project is supporting 8 cities around the world to implement pilot projects to catalyse ecosystem restoration in urban areas:
+The project is supporting 14 cities around the world to implement pilot projects to catalyse ecosystem restoration in urban areas:

-• Douala in Cameroun is restoring mangroves and setting up of governance structures with the community to ensure their participation in restoration and preservation of ecosystems.
+• Douala in Cameroun is restoring mangroves and setting up of governance structures with the community to ensure their participation in the restoration and preservation of ecosystems.

 • In Senegal, Dakar-Plateau & Thies are creating a greenbelt and blue-green wedges around the metropolitan region, to allow for species movement between protected lands on the city's outskirts.

-• Quezon City in Metro Manila, Philippines, is working with local communities and students to identify urban spaces to transform into restoration areas, and designing of ecological corridors, green spaces and pollinator gardens into the city.
+• Quezon City in Metro Manila, Philippines, is working with local communities and students to identify urban spaces to transform into restoration areas, and designing of ecological corridors, green spaces and pollinator gardens in the city.

 • In India, the city of Kochi is undertaking a canal restoration to improve the water quality of the Vembanad Lake ecosystem, for the benefit of people and the entire basin.